coolcode/crypto-geek-js/README.md

 ### BTC HD Wallet

-This example aims to generate a Bitcoin address using multiple methods and verify if they produce the same addresses.
+This example aims to generate a Bitcoin address using multiple methods and verify if they produce the same one.

 ```javascript